 IMPORTANT DISCLOSURE INFORMATION

-Deane Retirement Strategies, Inc. (“DRS“) is an SEC registered investment advisor located in New Orleans, Louisiana.
-DRS and its representatives are in compliance with the current filing requirements imposed upon SEC registered investment advisors by those states in which DRS maintains clients.
-DRS may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
-DRS‘ web site is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment-related information, publications, and links.
-Accordingly, the publication of DRS‘ web site on the Internet should not be construed by any consumer and/or prospective client as DRS‘ solicitation to affect, or attempt to affect transactions in securities, or the rendering of personalized investment advice for compensation, over the Internet.
-Any subsequent, direct communication by DRS with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
-For information pertaining to the registration status of DRS, please contact the SEC or the state securities regulators for those states in which DRS maintains a notice filing.
-A copy of DRS‘ current written disclosure statement discussing DRS‘ business operations, services, and fees is available from DRS upon written request.
-DRS does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to DRS‘ web site or incorporated herein, and takes no responsibility therefore.
+The Deane may only transact business in those states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
+The Deane’s web site is limited to the dissemination of general information pertaining to its advisory services, together with access to additional investment-related information, publications, and links.
+Accordingly, the publication of the Deane’s web site on the Internet should not be construed by any consumer and/or prospective client as Deane’s solicitation to effect, or attempt to effect transactions in securities, or the rendering of personalized investment advice for compensation, over the Internet.
+Any subsequent, direct communication by the Deane with a prospective client shall be conducted by a representative that is either registered or qualifies for an exemption or exclusion from registration in the state where the prospective client resides.
+A copy of the Deane’s current written disclosure Brochure and Form CRS discussing the Deane’s business operations, services, and fees is available on this web site and/or from Deane upon written request.
+The Deane does not make any representations or warranties as to the accuracy, timeliness, suitability, completeness, or relevance of any information prepared by any unaffiliated third party, whether linked to the Deane’s web site or incorporated herein, and takes no responsibility therefore.
 All such information is provided solely for convenience purposes only and all users thereof should be guided accordingly.

-Please remember that different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken or recommended by DRS), will be profitable or equal any historical performance level(s).
+Please remember that different types of investments involve varying degrees of risk, and there can be no assurance that the future performance of any specific investment or investment strategy (including those undertaken or recommended by the Deane), will be profitable or equal any historical performance level(s).

-Certain portions of DRS‘ web site (i.e. conference call replays, articles, commentaries, etc.) may contain a discussion of, and/or provide access to, DRS‘ (and those of other investment and non-investment professionals) positions and/or recommendations as of a specific prior date.
+Certain portions of the Deane’s web site (i.e. newsletters, articles, commentaries, etc.) may contain a discussion of, and/or provide access to, the Deane (and those of other investment and non-investment professionals) positions and/or recommendations as of a specific prior date.
 Due to various factors, including changing market conditions, such discussion may no longer be reflective of current position(s) and/or recommendation(s).
-Moreover, no client or prospective client should assume that any such discussion serves as the receipt of, or a substitute for, personalized advice from DRS, or from any other investment professional.
-DRS is neither an attorney nor an accountant, and no portion of the web site content should be interpreted as legal, accounting or tax advice.
+Moreover, no client or prospective client should assume that any such discussion serves as the receipt of, or a substitute for, personalized advice from Deane, or from any other investment professional.
+The Deane is neither an attorney nor an accountant, and no portion of the web site content should be interpreted as legal, accounting or tax advice.

-Rankings and/or recognition by unaffliated rating services and/or publications should not be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if DRS is engaged, or continues to be engaged, to provide investment advisory services, nor should it be construed as a current or past endorsement of DRS by any of its clients.
-Rankings published by magazines, and others, generally base their selections exclusively on information prepared and/or submitted by the recognized advisor.
-Rankings are generally limited to participating advisors.
+Please Note: Limitations: Neither rankings and/or recognitions by unaffiliated rating services, publications, media, or other organizations, nor the achievement of any professional designation, certification, degree, or license, membership in any professional organization, or any amount of prior experience or success, should be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if the Deane is engaged, or continues to be engaged, to provide investment advisory services.
+Rankings published by magazines, and others, generally base their selections exclusively on information prepared and/or submitted by the recognized adviser.
+Rankings are generally limited to participating advisers (see participation criteria/methodology).
+Unless expressly indicated to the contrary, Deane did not pay a fee to be included on any such ranking.
+No ranking or recognition should be construed as a current or past endorsement of Deane by any of its clients.

-Deane Retirement Strategies, Inc. (referred to as “DRS”) maintains physical, electronic, and procedural safeguards that comply with federal standards to protect its clients’ nonpublic personal information (“information”).
-Through this policy and its underlying procedures, DRS attempts to secure the confidentiality of customer records and information and protect against anticipated threats or hazards to the security or integrity of customer records and information.
+Deane Retirement Strategies, Inc. (“Deane“) maintains physical, electronic, and procedural safeguards that comply with federal standards to protect its clients’ nonpublic personal information (“information”).
+Through this policy and its underlying procedures, Deane attempts to secure the confidentiality of customer records and information and protect against anticipated threats or hazards to the security or integrity of customer records and information.

 Item 1 – Introduction